aspetko/docker/README.md

 # Starting GlassFish on Docker
 To run the image simply type:

-1. $ sudo docker run -d -p 4848:4848 -p 8080:8080 -p 8181:8181 glassfish_full_ofile:4.1.1
+    $ sudo docker run -d -p 4848:4848 -p 8080:8080 -p 8181:8181 glassfish_full_ofile:4.1.1
          5059e9a6b95ad47b5ed92a07bfc73e7857d8d1989b1641363578cc59e1f69f63

-2. $ sudo docker ps | grep glassfish
+    $ sudo docker ps | grep glassfish

          5059e9a6b95a        glassfish_full_profile:4.1.1 ...
-3. $ sudo docker logs -f 5059e9a6b95a
+    $ sudo docker logs -f 5059e9a6b95a

-The last command (3.) will output the stdout to the console.
+The last command will output the stdout to the console.
 Because of the -f flag it wont stop.

 All default ports are exposed, by the image:

 * the admin console: 4848
 * the HTTP access: 8080
 * the HTTPS access: 8181

+Open

-Open http(s)://<ip of the docker machine>:4848 to open the administrative console.
+    http(s)://\[ip of the docker machine\]:4848

+to open the administrative console.

 ## Deploying Java EE Applications
 You can use either:

 * the administrative console on port 4848 or
 * the GlassFish Maven Plugin.

 ## Other material
-[Soon]: You can find on my business related channel on youtube a video about this container was build and an running example.
+\[Soon\]: You can find on my business related channel on youtube a video about this container was build and an running example.